pqhuy98/DistrComp/README.md

 `distrComp.py` : required by `master.py` and `worker.py`
 `master.py` and `worker.py` : scripts to run on master and workers.
 `message.py` : handle connection between machines, implementation of `message.send`, `message.recv`.

+<b>(WARNING)<b> This library was implemented when I started learning about socket programming (January 2017).
+Its functionality is pretty good.
+However, the implementation is naive and contains a very serious security hole.
+Also it's better to use MPI.
+This project is now an antique that reminds me what I've struggled with during my education.